Characterizing closed curves on Riemann surfaces via homology groups of coverings: Characterization of simple closed curves

 Taking $\gm'=\gm$ in Theorem~\ref{geo int}, we get the aforementioned characterization of s.c.c.'s:

-\begin{corollary} The homotopy class of a non-power closed curve $\gm$ on $S_{g,n}$ contains a simple closed curve if and only if, for a fixed prime $p$ and a cofinal system of $p$-power index normal subgroups $\{K\}$ of $\Pi_{g,n}$, the associated submodules $V_{K,\gm}$ of $H_1(\ol{S}_K)$ are isotropic.
-The same statement holds for any cofinal system of finite index normal subgroups of $\Pi_{g,n}$. \end{corollary}
+\begin{corollary} The homotopy class of a non-power closed curve $\gm$ on $S_{g,n}$ contains a simple closed curve if and only if, for a cofinal system of $\cC$-open subgroups $\{K\}$ of $\Pi_{g,n}$, the associated submodules $V^K_\gm$ of $H_1(\ol{S}_K)$ are totally isotropic. \end{corollary}

-Before we start with the proof of Theorem~\ref{geo int}, let us state a few definitions and observations which will be needed afterward.
+Thanks to Corollary~4.4 in \cite{Hempel2}, we can also give an algebraic criterion to decide whether two non-homotopic s.c.c.'s $\alpha$ and $\beta$ on $S_{g,n}$ have geometric intersection one.